HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-29-Convert-4D-array-Image-to-Normal-3D-array-Image.md

 (1800, 2880, 3)
 ```

-After conversion, the image-captioning model can caption it normally:
+After conversion, the image-captioning model can caption it as usual:

 <div id="caption"></div>